- The goal of St Peter’s College as a Catholic school is to meet all personal, academic, physical, spiritual and emotional needs of every student.

 - All students must be clean shaven

-Boys who have injured themselves or are feeling unwell should visit our Health Centre.
+Boys who have injured themselves or are feeling unwell should visit our Health Centre which is in C Block near the Attendance Office.

 Mrs Claire Conroy is our nurse in charge.